openalloc/SwiftTabler/README.md

 Configuration options will vary by table type.

 Defaults can vary by platform (macOS, iOS, etc.).
 See the code for the default constants.

+Spacing defaults are driven by the goal of achieving uniform appearance among table types, with the *List* type being the standard.

 ### List